Pinball Clemons: College career

-Professional football career
+Professional career

-In 1987, Clemons was drafted by the Kansas City Chiefs of the National Football League.
+Clemons was selected by the Kansas City Chiefs in the eighth round of the 1987 NFL draft.
 During the 1987 NFL season, Clemons played in eight games, predominantly as a punt returner, where he collected 19 returns for 162 yards.

 When Clemons first joined the Toronto Argonauts in 1989, guest running backs coach Tom Cudney nicknamed him "Pinball" because of his running style.
 His diminutive size and extraordinary balance allowed him to bounce between defensive players much like a pinball inside a pinball machine.
 During home games, The Who song "Pinball Wizard" would play on the P.A. each time Clemons was involved in a great play.
 In his first game with the Argonauts, Clemons was named the player of the game.
 In 1990, Clemons received the CFL's Most Outstanding Player Award after setting a single season record for all-purpose yards (3,300).
 The following year, Clemons won his very first football championship as his Argonauts defeated the Calgary Stampeders to win the Grey Cup.
-Clemons went on to win two more Grey Cups as a player when Doug Flutie led the Argonauts won back-to-back titles during the 1996 & 1997 seasons.
+Clemons went on to win two more Grey Cups as a player when Doug Flutie led the Argonauts to win back-to-back titles during the 1996 & 1997 seasons.
 In 1997, Clemons surpassed his own single season all-purpose yards record from 1990 by recording 3,840 all-purpose yards.
-This mark stood until 2012, when it was broken by Chad Owens.
+This mark stood until 2012 when it was broken by Chad Owens.
 On September 15, 2000, Clemons played his last ever game as an Argonaut.
 During his 12-year playing career with the Argonauts he set many team records including career pass receptions (682), punt return yards (6,025), punt returns (610), punt return touchdowns (8), kickoff return yards (6,349), and kickoff returns (300).
 He also set single season single-season punt return yards (1,070 in 1997), punt returns (111 in 1997), and kickoff returns (49 in 1997).
 Clemons also amassed a career 25,438 combined yards during the regular season, a CFL record.

-In 2008, Clemons was inducted into the Canadian Football Hall of Fame.
-And in 2009, Clemons was also inducted into the Ontario Sports Hall of Fame.
+In 2008, Clemons was inducted into the Canadian Football Hall of Fame, and was also inducted into the Ontario Sports Hall of Fame in 2009.
+In 2016, he was awarded the Order of Sport, marking his induction into Canada's Sports Hall of Fame.